shlegelal/AndroidStreamComparison/README.md

 ## Overview
 ### Review protocols
 The following protocols for stream transmission over the network are considered:
 - Protocols work on TCP:
   - RTMP
   - HTTP and related HLS, DASH и MPEG-DASH
--	Protocols work on UDP, implementing tcp reliability at the application layer:
+- Protocols work on UDP
+  - Implementing TCP reliability at the application layer:
     - SRT
     - RTMFP
+  - Protocol works on RTP:
+    - RTSP
 - Protocol works on SCTP:
   - WebRTC
--   Protocol works on RTP:
-     -   RTSP
 - Protocols not included in the list:
   - FTL - the server-side implementation of Mixer’s FTL protocol is proprietary and closed-source as of this writing.

-Secure and reliable protocols will have inherently higher latency than UDP-based protocols.
+Secure and reliable protocols (RTMP, HTTP, SRT, RTMFP, WebRTC) will have inherently higher latency than UDP-based protocols.
 Therefore, we will only consider RTSP.
 ### Review RTSP servers
 The following libraries were found:
 - [RTSP-Server](https://github.com/pedroSG94/RTSP-Server)